material-components/material-components-web/docs/authoring-components.md

   `config.validate-commit-msg.scope.allowed` array within the top-level `package.json` at the root of the repo.
 The commit subject is the _name the component, without the `mdc-`/`@material/`_.
   E.g., for `mdc-icon-button`, the correct subject is `icon-button`.
-- Ensure that the package name is added to the `closureWhitelist` array within the top-level `package.json`.

-#### Closure Compatibility
+#### TypeScript Compatibility

-> NOTE: Our currently existing components are in the process of being made compatible with closure.

-All core MDC Web components must be fully compatible with the Google Closure Compiler using its advanced compilation mechanisms.
-We've provided a thorough explanation of this, as well as conventions, examples, and common closure patterns you may not be used to, in our [closure compiler documentation](./closure-compiler.md).
+All core MDC Web components must be fully compatible with the [TypeScript](https://www.typescriptlang.org/index.html).
+We've provided a list of requirements and further explanation of meeting the TypeScript compatibility, as well as conventions, examples, and common TypeScript patterns you may not be used to, in our [Coding Best Practices](./code/best_practices.md).

 ### Testing